 Give your Child a Head Start

 Talk to your dentist today about giving your child a head start to a healthy smile.
-If you’re looking for a dentist in the Alpharetta area, then you should know that the team at Advanced Cosmetic and Family Dentistry use the latest technology and have high standards; and we will also provide a comfortable and calm experience for you or your child.
+If you’re looking for a dentist in the Alpharetta area, then you should know that the team at Advanced Cosmetic and Family Dentistry uses the latest technology and we will also provide a comfortable and calm experience for you or your child.